 EHRs become more useful when data can move cleanly across systems and settings.
 Standards such as FHIR and exchange frameworks such as TEFCA help with portability and access, while interoperability and data quality determine how usable that information really is downstream.

-Related concepts: FHIR, Interoperability, Data Governance, Natural Language Processing, and Predictive Analytics.
+Related concepts: FHIR, Interoperability, Medication Verification, Data Governance, Real-World Evidence (RWE), Risk-Based Monitoring (RBM), Natural Language Processing, and Predictive Analytics.